ROCm/ROCm.github.io/ROCmPCIeFeatures.md

 When we support Large Bar Capbility there is a  Large Bar Vbios which also disable the IO bar.

-For GFX9 and Vega10 which have Physical Address address up 44 bit and 48 bit Virtual addressing.
+For GFX9 and Vega10 which have Physical Address up 44 bit and 48 bit Virtual address.

 - BAR0-1 registers: 64bit, prefetchable, GPU memory.
 8GB or 16GB depending on Vega10 SKU.
 Must be placed < 2^44 to support P2P access from other Vega10.
 - BAR2-3 registers: 64bit, prefetchable, Doorbell.
 Must be placed < 2^44 to support P2P access from other Vega10.